 In the Setup tab (on the left) you can choose the page orientation, and scale to fit the page if necessary.
 Leave the Paper size as Defined by Driver.

 Click on the Page Setup... button to choose your paper size.
 Be sure to choose to Format For the printer you are sending it to, as each printer has different margins, and this will affect the alignment front to back.
 You can choose your page orientation here as well.

-If you're printing to any printer besides the SB-Konica-Color (any BW printer, or HP color printer) you'll have to set up duplexing (double-sided printing).
-Click on the Printer... button.
-Check the box for Two-Sided, and you'll want to choose Short-Edge binding (for a standard booklet).
+If you're printing to any BW printer, or HP color printer you'll have to set up duplexing (double-sided printing).
+Click on the Printer... button. (for the 3rd/4th floor copiers, dropdown to Finishing from Layout) Check the box for Two-Sided, and you'll want to choose Short-Edge binding (for a standard booklet).
 Click Print.

 You are back to the InDesign print window.
 Turn on any other output options you want (Crop Marks or Bleeds).
 Click OK.
 This brings you back to the Print Booklet window.